-Corby is a leading Canadian manufacturer and marketer of spirits and importer of wines.
+Corby is a leading Canadian marketer of spirits and importer of wines.
 Corby's national leadership is sustained by a diverse brand portfolio which allows the Corporation to drive profitable organic growth with strong, consistent cash flows in Canada and internationally.

-Corby owns or represents eight of the 25 top-selling spirit brands in Canada, and 15 of the top 50, as measured by case volumes.
-Leading owned brands distributed in the Canadian market consist of Wiser's Canadian whisky, Lamb's rum, Polar Ice vodka, McGuinness liqueurs among others.
-Leading international brands represented by the Corporation include ABSOLUT vodka, Chivas Regal, The Glenlivet and Ballantine's Scotch whiskies, Jameson Irish whiskey, Beefeater gin, Malibu rum, Kahlúa liqueur, Mumm champagne, and Jacob's Creek, Wyndham Estate, and Graffigna wines.
+Corby owns or represents six of the 25 top-selling spirit brands in Canada, and 14 of the top 50, as measured by case volumes.
+Corby's portfolio of owned-brands includes some of the most renowned brands in Canada, including Wiser's Canadian whisky, Lamb's rum, Polar Ice vodka and McGuinness liqueurs.
+Through its affiliation with Pernod Ricard, Corby also represents leading international brands such as ABSOLUT vodka, Chivas Regal, The Glenlivet and Ballantine's Scotch whiskies, Jameson Irish whiskey, Beefeater gin, Malibu rum, Kahlúa liqueur, Mumm champagne, and Jacob's Creek, Wyndham Estate, Stoneleigh and Graffigna wines.
+In addition to representing Pernod Ricard's brands in Canada, Corby also provides representation for certain selected, unrelated third-party brands ("Agency brands")